History of the Jews in Germany: From Roman rule to the Crusades

 The status of the German Jews remained unchanged under Charlemagne's successor, Louis the Pious.
 Jews were unrestricted in their commerce; however, they paid somewhat higher taxes into the state treasury than did the non-Jews.
 A special officer, the Judenmeister, was appointed by the government to protect Jewish privileges.
-The later Carolingians, however, followed the demands of the Church more and more.
+The later Carolingians, however, followed the demands of the Church more stringently.
 The bishops continually argued at the synods for including and enforcing decrees of the canonical law, with the consequence that the majority Christian populace mistrusted the Jewish populace.
 This feeling, among both princes and people, was further stimulated by the attacks on the civic equality of the Jews.
-Beginning with the 10th century, Holy Week became more and more a period of antisemitic activities.
+Beginning with the 10th century, Holy Week increasingly became a period of antisemitic activities.
 Jews in Germany could read and understand the Hebrew prayers and the Bible in the original text.
 Halakhic studies began to flourish about 1000.

 At that time, Rav Gershom ben Judah was teaching at Metz and Mainz, gathering about him pupils from far and near.
 He is described in Jewish historiography as a model of wisdom, humility, and piety, and became known to succeeding generations as the "Light of the Exile".
 In highlighting his role in the religious development of Jews in the German lands, The Jewish Encyclopedia (1901–1906) draws a direct connection to the great spiritual fortitude later shown by the Jewish communities in the era of the Crusades:

 He first stimulated the German Jews to study the treasures of their religious literature.
 This continuous study of the Torah and the Talmud produced such a devotion to Judaism that the Jews considered life without their religion not worth living; but they did not realize this clearly until the time of the Crusades, when they were often compelled to choose between life and faith.